Ordering books for Christmas?

 Brilliant and powerful - Nick Xenophon

 Royce Kurmelovs is a journalist and writer whose work has been published by the BBC, Al Jazeera English, VICE, THE GUARDIAN, CRIKEY, the SAN FRANCISCO BAY GUARDIAN and various other publications.
 Royce grew up in Salisbury, South Australia, and now lives in Adelaide's west.
-Royce's second book, ROGUE NATION, will be published in December 2017.
-He is also working on a third book, for publication in 2018.
+Royce's second book, ROGUE NATION, was published in 2017.
+He is working on a third book, for publication in 2018.